 Sydney is a fantastic place for families to visit!
 There's just so much to do that everyone, from the kids to the adults, will find something they enjoy.

 Of course, you can't visit Sydney without seeing the Sydney Opera House.
-It's not just a beautiful building; they also have shows and tours that are great for families.
+It's not just a beautiful building; it also has shows and tours that are great for families.
 Then there's Taronga Zoo, which is home to animals from all over the globe.
 You can easily spend a whole day there, wandering around and learning about wildlife.
 The views of the harbor from the zoo are amazing, too!

 Sydney also has some incredible beaches.
 Bondi Beach is probably the most famous, and it offers surfing lessons for beginners.
 But there are many other beaches that are quieter and perfect for building sandcastles or having a picnic.
 Parks and gardens are all over the city, giving you plenty of green spaces to relax and play.
 Centennial Park is a huge park with bike paths, playgrounds, and even horse riding.

 If you have curious kids, you will want to visit some of Sydney's interactive museums.
-The Australian Museum has dinosaur skeletons and exhibits which cover natural history.
+The Australian Museum has dinosaur skeletons and exhibits that cover natural history.
 And the Powerhouse Museum has science and technology displays that are exciting for all ages.

 When you get hungry, Sydney has food options galore.
 You will find everything from outdoor cafes to fancy restaurants.
 Every type of cuisine is available, and you will have no problem finding something that even the pickiest eaters in your family will enjoy.
 The city is known for its fresh seafood.